kimberkay/plant-swap/planning-research.md

-1:15 - Start Work in GoogleSheets to populate API
+1:15 - 2:30 Work in GoogleSheets to populate API